 The first film screened in the series was Betting the Farm, a documentary about Maine-based organic milk cooperative MOOMilk.
 It was shown at the Brattle Theatre in Cambridge, Massachusetts, and at the event, CIFF Founder and Director Ben Fowlie introduced Unity College President Stephen Mulkey who welcomed Unity alumni, parents, and the general public.
 After the welcome, Mulkey spoke passionately about Unity’s mission, its focus on sustainability science as the “what’s next” for 21st century ecological problem solving, and the pressing need to address climate change as evidenced by the College’s action to becoming the first college in the United States to divest from investments in fossil fuels.

 The second screening, Chasing Ice, took place on January 25 in Portland, Maine at the SPACE Gallery.
-It highlighted Unity’s commitment to the issues of environment, sustainability science and combatting climate change.
+It highlighted Unity’s commitment to the issues of environment, sustainability science and combating climate change.

 Officials from CIFF and Unity College are finalizing the complete schedule, which will be announced in full during the month of February.

 Furthermore, the Unity College Alumni Office, a major sponsor in the documentary screenings, has been successful in rallying the College’s alums, meeting prospective students, and getting the word out about Unity College’s commitment to help solve climate change.

 “Partnering with CIFF has allowed Unity College to express its support and commitment to the environment through cinema,” said Melik Khoury, Senior Vice President for External Affairs.
 “The films screened in this series embody Unity College’s commitment to thinking locally and acting globally, viewing all enterprises through the lens of sustainability.”